hpi-epic/BP2021/README.md

 [Docker SDK documentation](https://docker-py.readthedocs.io/en/stable/index.html)

-To use docker, first install it on your machine, for more convenience we recommend using [Docker Desktop](https://www.docker.com/products/docker-desktop/).
-Afterwards, you can build the images used in our repository using the following command:
+To use Docker, first install it on your machine, for more convenience we recommend using [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Afterwards, you can build the image used in our repository using the following command:

 ```terminal
 python ./docker/docker_manager.py